philopon/apiary/README.md

 ### query parameter

-you can route by query function.
+you can route using query function.

 ```haskell
 query :: (Query a, Strategy w, Monad m) => ByteString -> Proxy (w a) -> ApiaryT (SNext w as a) m b -> ApiaryT as m b